sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 ##### Step 4: Spread the rest of the props to _rest_

-In order to access publicData in our new component, we have to pass it as a prop to SectionHeading and from there on to SectionLikes:
+In order to access *publicData* in our new component, we have to pass it as a prop to *SectionHeading* and from there on to *SectionLikes*:

 ```diff
 const SectionHeading = props => {